-All financial liabilities are recognised on trade date - the date on which the Group commits to purchase or sell the asset.
 All financial liabilities are initially measured at fair value, minus transaction costs, except for those financial liabilities classified as at fair value through profit or loss, which are initially measured at fair value.

 Financial liabilities are classified as either financial liabilities at fair value through profit or loss or other financial liabilities.